daminz97/SoVal/README.md

 In order to use the website, run under python 2.7 environment localhost 8000

-Copyright reserved by Team InSPIRE
+Copyright © 2018.All rights reserve